leuas/Vrdndi/README.md

 **Step 2**: Install pytorch for your GPU

-Go to [Pytorch Get Started](https://pytorch.org/get-started/locally/) and pick the version that suit your computer.
+Go to [Pytorch Get Started](https://pytorch.org/get-started/locally/), pick the version that suit your computer and install it.

 For example:
 ```bash